pablolobat0/examy/README.md

 # Examy

-Examy is a web application designed to manage subjects and multiple-choice exams, including questions and answers.
+Examy is a dynamic web application designed to manage subjects and save multiple-choice exams, including questions and answers.
 It also allows users to take exams and check their answers.
-One of its features is the ability to upload questions for exams using files.
-This project was created to learn how to use Express for building the backend of web applications.
+Users can upload questions in bulk via files, making the exam creation process more efficient.
+This project was developed as a practical exercise to gain hands-on experience with Express for backend development, vanilla Javascript for the frontend and PostgreSQL for database management.

 ## Features